abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Session termination or logout

 A Redfish session is terminated when the client logs out.
-This accomplished by performing a DELETE to the Session resource identified by the hyperlink returned in the Location header when the session was created, or the 'sessionId' returned in the response data.
+This is accomplished through a DELETE to the Session resource identified by the hyperlink returned in the Location header when the session was created, or the 'sessionId' returned in the response data.

 The ability to DELETE a Session by specifying the Session resource ID allows an administrator with sufficient privilege to terminate other users' sessions from a different session.